Skip to content

 Mechanism for searching dependencies using hashes

-The second dependency search mechanism implemented in CodeScoring is a hash search – a search for direct inclusion of libraries in project code.
+Search using hashes implies detection of direct inclusion of libraries in project's code.
 As part of this mechanism, all project files are hashed and these signatures are compared with known open source libraries.

 Currently, hash searches occur for the following package manager indexes and the following file types: